arintrahman/iRoomie/README.md

 ## What is iRoomie

 iRoomie is a roommate matching app aimed towards UIUC students.
+Inspired by gamified dating apps like Tindr, we wanted to make an interactive and engaging app that makes it easy for students to find and contact potential roommates.

-It allows users to:
+iRoomie allows users to:
 1. Create a profile with their email
 2. Match with users with similar preferences
 3. Get into contact with said person